nlathia/nlathia.github.io/_posts/2016-09-23-Solving-the-Continuous-Cold-Start-Problem.md

 ---
 layout: post
-title: Solving the continuous cold start problem
+title: Solving the continuous cold start problem (paper review)
 description: A review of a paper from booking.com folks.
 categories: [recsys, paper]
 ---